anjchang/freshsonnets/README.md

 # freshsonnets
-A mashup between Will Smiths Raps and Will Shakespeares Sonnets
+A mashup between Will Smith's raps and Will Shakespeare's sonnets

 Code is in the Python notebook.

+Steps:
+Grab the rap lyrics.
+Grab the sonnets from Gutenberg.

-The source files were cleaned by replacing using regex:
+The source files were cleaned by removing any headers, empty lines, and regex replacement.
+Of note to remove the following:
 <pre>
 In sonnetall2021.txt:
 \u2019